WilkinGames/deadswitch-combat-legacy-server/README.md

-# Deadswitch: Combat Multiplayer Server
+# [LEGACY] Deadswitch Combat Multiplayer Server

-© 2023 Wilkin Games
+© 2024 Wilkin Games

-**Note:** Official development is currently on hold.
-Branches and updates are welcome.
+**Note:** This repository is the legacy version of Deadswitch Combat.
+Please visit the new project at https://github.com/WilkinGames/deadswitch-combat

 ## Playtest

-Access the game in your browser: https://xwilkinx.com/play/combat/latest
+Access the game in your browser: https://xwilkinx.com/play/combat/legacy